top of page

 Donna began piano lessons at the tender age of six and took formal lessons until she was fifteen.
 She also played the clarinet in school.
 Singing with her family at church and in the children's choir her father directed, Sunshine Inc., were early musical experiences that shaped her.
 At 13, she received a Fender Rhodes piano, marking a milestone in her musical journey.
 Her father formed a family band appropriately named "Family Affair" with Donna and her brothers, Lee and Barry.

 Donna's first studio sessions occurred when she was twelve, and her collection of keyboards expanded to include a Mini Moog and Farfisa organ.
-A few years later, as a sophomore in high school, Donna's family band evolved into "Dakota" with the addition of singer-guitarist Randy Graves and saxophonist Arlen Card.
+A few years later, as a sophomore in high school, Donna's family band evolved to "Dakota" with the addition of singer-guitarist Randy Graves and saxophonist Arlen Card.
 The band kept busy performing at church and school dances.
 Donna also participated in acapella choir and musicals, played in bands with friends, and began writing her own music.

 Dakota.jpg